 Bible literalist – If you see Heaven as only what the Bible speaks of explicitly with the word “Heaven,” you probably take things very literally.
 Either that, or you have just boiled it down to the most simple concept: Heaven is where God is.

 Are the “mansions” from John 14:2 in Heaven, or are they “rooms” in the Father’s house in New Jerusalem?
 As interesting as it is to think about our eternal home, there is really no way to know for sure until we get there.
 1 Corinthians 2:9 says, “But as it is written: ‘Eye has not seen, nor ear heard, nor have entered into the heart of man the things which God has prepared for those who love Him.’”

 Now that I have been saved, I understand that it’s the presence of God in our midst that is the real prize for eternity.
 In fact, it really doesn’t matter to me what it looks like or what else is there.
 As long as I can be with my Savior, that will be Heaven to me.

-Have you heard Heaven called Beulah Land?
+Have you heard that Heaven is called Beulah Land?
 Try Beulah Land: A Place Just Outside of Heaven.
-Please sign up to receive my blog in your email in-box.
+Please sign up to receive my blog in your email inbox.
 You can find that at the upper right of your screen (or at the bottom on a phone).
 Also, check out my YouTube Channel where I read the blogs out loud.
 I also have a playlist of hymns from my church.